dart1277/taxi_dispatcher_rest/README.md

 ### ADR 0.0.1 (architecture decision record)
-Developing event driven handlers with dedicated domain model objects requires significant amount of boilerplate code and at least a simple event bus or queueing system.
+Developing event driven handlers with dedicated domain model objects requires significant amount of boilerplate code and at least a simple event bus or queueing system to be added.
 Since `/order` endpoint is synchronous, for this simple system a decision was made to implement aggregate logic in the data model classes.
-This can be easily changes and a dedicated domain model classes can be created and mapped from the data model as the system complexity increases.
+This can be easily changed and a dedicated domain model classes can be created and mapped from the data model as the system complexity increases.

 ## Structure